indraasura/The-PM-Book/Ch2.md

 ## Chapter - 2: The golden circle
-The golden is an idealogy that focuses on the beliefs that drive purposes, develops systems and ultimately generates desired outcomes
+The golden circle is an idealogy that focuses on the beliefs that drive purposes, develops systems and ultimately generates desired outcomes

 Any idea, person or organization is made up of What(Outcomes/Objectives), How (Processes/Systems) and Why (Beliefs/Identities)